 Sign up to receive Tobacco Retailer Program latest information

-In May 2004, the Sacramento County Board of Supervisors approved a local ordinance (Title 4, Chapter 4.07 of the Sacramento County Code) that requires all tobacco retailers in the unincorporated areas of Sacramento County to obtain a business license and have an unannounced inspection performed once per year to ensure compliance to regulations regarding sale of tobacco to youth.
+In May 2004, the Sacramento County Board of Supervisors approved a local ordinance (Title 4, Chapter 4.07 of the Sacramento County Code) that requires all tobacco retailers in the unincorporated areas of Sacramento County to obtain a business license and have an unannounced inspection performed once per year to ensure compliance to regulations regarding sale of tobacco and tobacco products.

-Beginning October 1, 2004, representatives from the Sacramento County Environmental Management Department (EMD) have been conducting annual inspections at tobacco retailer facilities.
-The purpose of these inspections is to prevent the sale of tobacco and tobacco products to minors and encourage responsible tobacco retailing.
+Since 2004, representatives from the Sacramento County Environmental Management Department (EMD) have been conducting annual inspections at tobacco retailer facilities.
+The purpose of these inspections is to prevent the sale of tobacco and tobacco products to under age purchasers.
 The following items are inspected for compliance: